 People with access requirements include those with young children in prams, seniors with mobility requirements and people with permanent or temporary disabilities.
-Their access requirements may include: Physical/mobility; Hearing; Vision; Cognitive.
+Their access requirements may include physical/mobility, hearing, vision and/or cognitive.

 Australian policies and legislation

-National Disability Strategy 2010-2020: The focus of the National Disability Strategy is improving access to mainstream services.
+The focus of Australia’s Disability Strategy is to drive action at all levels of government to improve the lives of people with disability.
 A range of actions within the Strategy will help ensure more people with disability can enjoy holiday travel.